OpenUnison/openunison-k8s-idm-oidc/README.md

 ## Create input.props

-OpenUnison stores environment specific information, such as host names, passwords, etc, in a properties file that will then be loaded by OpenUnison and merged with its configruation.
+Orchestra stores environment specific information, such as host names, passwords, etc, in a properties file that will then be loaded by OpenUnison and merged with its configuration.
 This file will be stored in Kubernetes as a secret then accessed by OpenUnison on startup to fill in the `#[]` parameters in `unison.xml` and `myvd.conf`.
 For instance the parameter `#[OU_HOST]` in `unison.xml` would have an entry in this file.
-The deployer looks for a file called `input.props`.
-Below is an example file:
+Below is an example `input.props` file:

 ```properties
 OU_HOST=k8sou.tremolo.lan